sashahart/vex/README.rst

 vex foo ipython
 	Launch the ipython interpreter you have installed inside virtualenv foo.

+vex foo
+    Launch your shell (as specified in SHELL or ~/.vexrc) in virtualenv foo (this is like a direct replacement for 'workon').

 If you break things by doing weird fun things with vex, you get to keep all the pieces left over.